ABOUT THE EVENT

 ANDRIY KONECHENKOV

-Chairman of the Board, Ukraine Wind Energy Association
+Chairman of the Board, Ukrainian Wind Energy Association

 Panel I